olifolkerd/tabulator/README.md

 ================================
 Tabulator allows you to create  a table with in seconds from any JSON formatted data.

-It is not dependant on any external css or images, simply include the library in your JQuery UI project and you're away!
+Simply include the library in your JQuery UI project and you're away!

 Tabulator is packed with useful  features including: